PaulDance/cargo-liner/README.md

    the `--no-default-features` flag of `cargo install`.
  * `features` (optional): list of strings instructing which of the associated crate's Cargo features should be enabled when building it.
+ * `extra-arguments` (optional): list of strings given as additional arguments to `cargo install` for the associated package and located between the last one given by Cargo Liner and the following `--` seperating options from fixed arguments.
+This can be used in order to successfully manage a package using a Cargo Liner version that does not yet implement the desired option.

 with the following constraints, mostly enforced by Cargo, but also by TOML:
  * `package-name-*` must be a valid [package name], i.e. match